stanleyn/Comp790-166-Comp-Bio/README.md

 There will be two homework assignments to translate concepts into code.
 Often, things can become a bit easier to understand and use when they are implemented by you. :) I will be happy to read/run code written in Python, R, Julia, or Matlab.
 Please submit your homework writeup as a PDF.

 ## Background Resources
 Most of what we discuss in class will come from papers.
 However, I suggest the following textbooks as background references.
-Conveniently, they are also available for free as PDFs.
+Conveniently, they are also available for free.

 * Pattern Recognition and Machine Learning-- Chris Bishop // http://users.isr.ist.utl.pt/~wurmd/Livros/school/Bishop%20-%20Pattern%20Recognition%20And%20Machine%20Learning%20-%20Springer%20%202006.pdf